juho05/crossonic/README.md

 ### Web

-No extra dependencies should be required.
+No additional dependencies should be required.

 In the directory of the repository run:
 ```bash